-What is right for one couple might not be for another.
-You may not feel ready to even read this, while another couple may want try for another baby as soon as possible.
+Making the decision to try again for a baby after a stillbirth is a very personal one.
+What is right for one person might not be for another.
+You may not feel ready to even read about this, while another person may want try for another baby as soon as possible.

 "The single biggest thing that helped with my grief was my second son.
 He was born less than a year after Tristan as we tried for him, successfully, as soon as we had the post-mortem results come back to say that Tristan was perfect.
 The results told us that the placenta was the problem."

 Sarah, who lost her son Tristan

 When will I be fertile again after a stillbirth?